 Esurance offers similar technology to Root, but it operates on a more traditional insurance model.
 DriveSense, Esurance’s usage-based program, is transitioning from a device installed in your car to a mobile app, with savings as high as 30%.
 Unlike Root, Esurance’s coverage includes add-on options like gap coverage and customized parts and equipment coverage.
 Esurance is also offered in 43 states.

 For simple insurance needs, it may still be worth taking Root’s drive test and comparing that with a quote from Esurance.
 However, if you need more specialized coverage, Esurance is likely a better bet.
+For other car insurance companies to compare, check out the list of best car insurance companies.

 Root Insurance vs. Progressive